 Yearly planners today got their start from the Filofax® and Day-Timers® of the 80s, they are organizers which did not just include a calendar; it had task lists, conversion tables, a world map, some had rulers, card organizers, pockets, etc. There was even a movie based on it.
 Executives then used this to make sense of their day, week, or month.
 Some went to the extreme of putting money, keys, and other flat personal effects.
 Then it evolved in today’s planner which is now based on certain themes.
 Of course, there are still many cheap, run-of-the-mill variety for those who are into the essentials.

-Jacob’s Fountain interviewed Certified Positive’s, Beatriz T. Arit, CEO and Sarah Olicia, the EVP so that we can get a more proper perspective on this lifestyle called planning.
+Jacob’s Fountain interviewed Certified Positive’s (now In His Love Designs and Prints), Beatrice Anne A. Rabanillo, CEO, and Sarah Olicia, the EVP so that we can get a better proper perspective on this lifestyle called planning and journaling.

 Jacobs Fountain: Why have a planner?

 Bea: Yearly planners, as its name suggests, helps one organize their days.
 As they say, “If you fail to plan, you plan to fail.”
 Having a planner introduces, practices, and refines the discipline of organization which if used properly, can maximize one’s day. 🙂 It also serves as a nice diary to look back on for years to come.

 Sarah: Having a planner helps us to be more organized and is a good practice in keeping records of important things, events, and/or tasks.
 We may have a jam-packed schedule but seeing them on paper gives us the feeling of being at peace that somehow we can handle things because we have planned them ahead of time.
 A planner helps us in setting goals.
 By writing them down, we can pencil in targets and deadlines as to when we want them done.
 It will help us to balance our life and priorities.

 JF: I’m sure you use the planner that you publish, how important is it to you?